I Olishem on GoogleEarth

 II Is Ulisum, Olishem?

-So what or where is the plain of Olishem?
+So where is the plain of Olishem?
 John Lundquist links Olishem with a Syrian place name found in the Akkadian record, Ulisum: "Naram-Sin the strong defeated Arman and Ebla and from the banks of the Euphrates as far as Ulisum."
+Where is Ulisum?
+"Far away, in the West."
 Whether Naram-Sin's Ulisum occupies the same spot as Abraham's Olishem, it's the very same name.
-The reading Ulisum (u-li-si-im-ki), as carefully set forth by John Gee, ought to be rendered Ulisem or even Olisem (u-li-se-em-ki; the Sumerian determinative sign, KI, signifies land).
+The reading Ulisum (u-li-si-im-ki), as John Gee carefully sets forth, ought to be rendered Ulisem or even Olisem (u-li-se-em-ki; the Sumerian determinative sign, KI, signifies land).
 As Michael Rhodes and Hugh Nibley further explain: "The 'u' and 'o' are phonetic variants of each other in Semitic languages.
 Moreover texts from the time of Naram-Sim regularly use the 's' to represent the 'sh' sound" (One Eternal Round, 173; text cited on ps.
 172-3; John Gee, "A Tragedy of Errors," note 64).

-And what does Olishem mean?
+What does Olishem mean?
 John Gee and Stephen Ricks suggest Semitic Ali-Shem, or City of Shem--but Abraham says nothing of a city. ("Historical Plausibility: The Historicity of the Book of Abraham as a Case Study," in Paul Hoskisson, ed., Historicity and the Latter-day Saint Scriptures [Provo, 2001], note 113).
 Oli- mirrors other names found in the Book of Abraham: Oliblish (a governing star), Olimlah (the servant of a Prince of Egypt), and Egyptian or Semitic Olea (the moon).
-But these last are Egyptian names; Oli-shem is Semitic.
+These last are Egyptian names; Oli-shem is Semitic.

 Have I resolved anything?
 Maybe not; but I have absolved myself of an obligation.
 It would be remiss of me not to point these possibilities out.
 Here is how Hugh Nibley worked, a method--nay, duty--but little understood.
 Students of ancient languages point things out--and that is all.